saveourtool/diktat/info/guide/guide-chapter-3.md

 b) Each of the preceding code blocks should be separated by a blank line.

-c) Import statements are alphabetically arranged, without using line breaks and wildcards `*`.
+c) Import statements are alphabetically arranged, without using line breaks and wildcards ( wildcard imports - `*`).

 d) **Recommendation**: One `.kt` source file should contain only one class declaration, and its name should match the filename